Opinion | Marjorie Taylor Greene’s most dangerous idea is hiding in plain sight

 Greene has endorsed the killing of numerous high-profile Democrats.
 She helped moderate a Facebook page featuring death threats against them.
 Just before the election, she declared that if Democrats won, it would destroy “freedom,” which can only be won back “with the price of blood.”
 Greene also helped instigate the insurrection, heralding the event as the GOP’s “1776 moment.”

 Greene did condemn the assault after it happened.
 But, importantly, she has since kept on feeding the ideology that inspired it.

-On Wednesday, Greene said this:
+In an extraordinarily deranged Twitter thread, Greene said that the Democratic caucus is “filled with” lawmakers who “cheered on” the destruction of cities, sleep with “our greatest enemy” and are out to “destroy Republicans, your jobs, our economy, your children’s education and lives, steal our freedoms, and erase God’s creation.”

+Greene is also declaring that GOP leaders who don’t stand with her in this regard are not adequately defending Republican voters.
+On Wednesday, she said this:

 “It’s me this week, and it’ll be someone else next week, and our leaders are too weak to stand up against it.
 That is why Republican voters will not vote for them anymore.”

-And in an extraordinarily deranged Twitter thread, Greene said that the Democratic caucus is “filled with” lawmakers who “cheered on” the destruction of cities, sleep with “our greatest enemy” and are out to “destroy Republicans, your jobs, our economy, your children’s education and lives, steal our freedoms, and erase God’s creation.”

-Greene is also declaring that GOP leaders who don’t stand with her in this regard are not adequately defending Republican voters.
 What exactly makes GOP leaders “weak,” as she puts it?
 The failure to recognize the true nature of the Democratic threat, and the refusal to act accordingly.

-This basic idea is arguably her most dangerous idea of all: The partisan opposition has become such a destructive and all-encompassing enemy that no surrender to them is ever acceptable.
+This basic idea is arguably her most dangerous idea of all: The partisan opposition has become such a destructive and all-encompassing enemy that no accommodation with them is ever acceptable.
 Even abiding by the outcome of legitimate elections constitutes intolerable capitulation.

 Greene adheres to MAGA ideology

-Note: Update: This piece has been edited slightly for clarity.